A few years ago, I was in the same position as you:

 These symptoms were temporary, however, and far less intense than I expected.

-In fact, in my research of cancer, cancer treatment, and CBD, I learnt that there is a major difference between human and veterinary chemotherapy.
+In fact, in my research of cancer, cancer treatment, and CBD, I learned that there is a major difference between human and veterinary chemotherapy.

 According to Dr Patty Khuly, an award-winning vet and author, veterinary chemotherapy is inherently designed to be palliative.